cs3org/OCM-API/IETF-OCM-MLS.md

 signed using HTTP Message Signatures [RFC9421] and SHOULD implement rate limiting and other access control methods on the `/mls-key-packages` endpoint to avoid user enumeration.

+## Underlying Security Specifications

+This specification relies on the base Open Cloud Mesh protocol [OCM], the Messaging Layer Security protocol [RFC9420], HTTP Message Signatures [RFC9421], and JSON Web Keys and JWK Sets [RFC7517].
+All security considerations in those specifications apply to implementations of this protocol.
+The security and privacy considerations of the MLS architecture [RFC9750] also apply.

+Implementations using Virtual Clients additionally need to follow all security considerations of [ietf-mls-virtual-clients], as required above.
+Where this specification uses AEAD algorithms defined for HPKE, the applicable algorithm and nonce-management considerations of [RFC9180] apply, although this specification does not otherwise use the HPKE construction.

 # IANA Considerations